andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 # 1. Sustainability: Basic concepts

-In order to base your sustainability work on solid and proven science, you must first understand some selected basic concepts.
+In order to base our work on solid and proven science, we must first understand some selected sustainability concepts.
 This first chapter covers the key ideas and vocabulary.

 The goal of this chapter is to give you a glimpse of the great complexity which we must be able to handle when working with sustainability.
 The concepts span many different scientific disciplines, including biology, geology, physics, chemistry, law, economics, and social sciences.